 Best Cookbook for the Team Mom

-Whether it’s band practice, the hockey team, or the cast party wrap event, this mom is adept at feeding a crowd and hosting hungry kids.
-She needs a cookbook that is simple to use and features recipes that are true crowd-pleasers.
+Whether it’s band practice, the hockey team, or the cast party wrap event, this mom is adept at feeding a crowd and hosting hungry kids (so she’s undoubtedly feeling a little lost right now).
+She needs a cookbook that is simple to use and features recipes that are true crowd-pleasers for when we can all come together again.
 Large-batch recipes like Grandma Salazar’s Chile Verde and Nepalese Momos will add some ethnic spice to the typical lasagna dinners and Dunkin Donuts’ pre-game breakfasts.
 Recipe contributors include culinary masterminds Alice Waters, Deborah Madison, Gonzalo Guzman, and many more.
 (See the Grand Aioli with Roasted Salmon recipe from the cookbook, and the Cherry Tomato Tart with Anchovies and Garlic Confit recipe too.)Buy Now

 Best Cookbook for the Healthcare Mom

-For the mother who works or practices in the healthcare world, nutrition is probably an important factor when cooking and feeding a family.
+Depending on your mom’s temperament, this bluntly titled book may not be the best choice right now, but for the no-nonsense mother who works or practices in the healthcare world, nutrition is probably an important factor when cooking and feeding a family.
 It’s no secret that diet is a driving force in our overall health and your intelligent mom may gravitate towards another professional in the field, like Dr. Greger, whose NutritionFacts.org is a wild success.
 Even if nutrition’s not her day job, but just something she’s passionate about, keep her healthy and glowing with Superfood Breakfast Bites and Stuffed Portabellos with Herb Mushroom Gravy.
 Sample menus are included to keep her motivated and on track for a lifetime of nutritious eating.Buy Now

 Best Cookbook for the Corporate Mom